 Only a few of the Class D Shay's were ever built.
 As logging operations moved further into the forest, and further away from water supplies, there was a need for a Shay with longer range between water stops.
 The Class D Shay addressed this need with water capacity typically double the Class C. A fourth powered truck was placed under the extended length tender, and this gave the Class D better track adhesion (or traction).
 Even though bigger and heavier, it could still climb a steep grade.

 Production models of the Class D Shay are almost as rare as the original real thing.
 There are currently no G scale models of the Class D Shay in production.
 When model hobbiests get serious, they start "kit bashing" - the term used to start with a production model and substantially modify it to become something different.
 In a rather bold and gutsy move, I decided my first "kit bashing" experiment would be a locomotive.
 And here it is!
+Of course, when model hobbiests get really, really serious, they scratch build things.
+That means start from scratch with nothing but plans and raw materials.
+Some people have scratch built locomotives.
+I won't be graduating to that level until I find, and learn how to use, very tiny milling machines and lathes.
+The other thing I would need to find is an endless supply of time, and probably far more patience than I have!

 The Class D 4-Truck Shay conversion started with two 3-truck Shays.
 The remainder of the second 3-truck Shay become a prototypical 2-truck Shay.
 And here it is.
 It actually turned into sort of a major project, but I'm still happy I did it.